 Due to better color accuracy and consistency as well as wider viewing angles, IPS displays are the best pick for color-critical work.

-Since IPS panels also have faster response times, they are favored by those who play fast-paced games whereas VA panel displays offer a higher contrast ratio which is more suitable for those who prefer more immersive viewing experience and don’t mind a bit of noticeable trailing caused by fast-moving objects.
+In contrast, VA panel displays offer a higher contrast ratio, which is more suitable for those who prefer a more immersive viewing experience and don’t mind a bit of noticeable trailing caused by fast-moving objects on some slower VA monitors.